JoseP055/JoseP055/README.md

 ## About Me

 - Focused on **Data Science**, **Machine Learning**, and **Software Development**
-- Founder of **Evidens CR**, a project centered on analytical and strategic decision-making
+- Founder of **Evidens CR**, a project focused on analytical decision-making
-- Constant learner, always exploring new technologies and strengthening analytical thinking
+- Continuous learner with strong analytical and problem-solving mindset
 - Guiding principle:
   <i>"Clarity, precision, and evidence — data always tells the truth."</i>